 |* Compounding a felony is a wobbler, meaning that it can be prosecuted as either a felony or a misdemeanor|

 The most effective defenses to PC 153 charges is that the defendant had no actual knowledge of the underlying crime or that he/she never agreed to take money, property, etc. in exchange for compounding or concealing the crime.
 Typical evidence in these cases includes recorded communications, video surveillance video, and eyewitness accounts.
+Contact our California criminal defense attorneys if you are facing charges.

 - California Penal Code 153 PC – Compounding crimes.
 See also Hoines v.
 Barney’s Club, Inc. (Cal., 1980), 28 Cal.
 3d 603, 170 Cal.
 Rptr.
 42, 620 P.2d 628.
 See also Bowyer v.
 Burgess (Cal., 1960), 54 Cal.
 2d 97, 4 Cal.
 Rptr.
 521, 351 P.2d 793.